cockroachdb/docs/v20.1/build-a-python-app-with-cockroachdb.md

 Now that you have a database, you'll run the code shown below to:

-- Create an `accounts` table and insert some rows.
+- Create an accounts table and insert some rows.
 - Transfer funds between two accounts inside a [transaction](transactions.html).
+- Delete the accounts from the table before exiting so you can re-run the example code.

-To ensure that you [handle transaction retry errors](transactions.html#client-side-intervention), you'll use an application-level retry loop that, in case of error, sleeps before trying the funds transfer again.
+To [handle transaction retry errors](error-handling-and-troubleshooting.html#transaction-retry-errors), the code uses an application-level retry loop that, in case of error, sleeps before trying the funds transfer again.
 If it encounters another retry error, it sleeps for a longer interval, implementing [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff).
-- Finally, you'll delete the accounts from the table before exiting so you can re-run the example code.

 ### Get the code